-I am a Lecturer in Classics and the Thomas Jefferson Center for the Study of Core Texts & Ideas at the University of Texas at Austin.
-I received my BA (Classical Civilization, 2003) and MAT (Latin and Classical Humanities, 2006) from the University of Massachusetts Amherst and PhD (Classics, 2015) from the University of Texas at Austin.
+I am the Language Program Director in Classics at Yale University.
+I received a BA in Classical Civilization and MAT in Latin and Classical Humanities from the University of Massachusetts Amherst and a PhD in Classics from the University of Texas at Austin.

 Some of my academic work is available on my academia.edu webpage.

 See my Departmental webpage (coming soon) for my contact information and CV.